samuelnotfound/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 - `ipc_control_port_options=0`: workaround if you run into issues with Electron based apps after disabling SIP, ie: *Discord*, *Google Chrome*, *VS Code*.
 - `amfi=0x80`: disables AMFI, required in order for OCLP to appply root patches.
--  `csr-active-config` sets SIP (System Integrity Protection) to a reduced state.
+-  `csr-active-config` of `03080000` sets SIP (System Integrity Protection) to a reduced state.

 Once the changes have been applied, reboot, reset your NVRAM, and OpenCore Legacy Patcher should now show the option to apply root patches.

-#### For AR9565, if after following but WiFi is still not working, import the set of patches ar9565.plist from this repo under Kernel -> Patches of your config.plist
-* Patches are based on ATH9Fixup source code.
+> For AR9565, if after following but WiFi is still not working, import the set of patches ar9565.plist from this repo under Kernel -> Patches of your config.plist.
+Patches are based on ATH9Fixup source code.
 These patches will work with the injected **AirportAtheros40**.

 # Supplemental Guide: Assigning an ACPI Name